benpate/remote/README.md

 ## Included Middleware

-**Authorization** adds a simple `Authorization` header to your HTTP request
+**/middleware/authorization.go** adds a simple `Authorization` header to your HTTP request

-**Basic Auth** adds a `Authorization` header to your HTTP request, which is Base 64 encoded to follow the basic authorization standard.
+**/middleware/basicauth.go** adds a `Authorization` header to your HTTP request, which is Base 64 encoded to follow the basic authorization standard.

-**Debug** prints debugging statements to the console to help you see what's happening with your HTTP requests
+**/middleware/debug.go** prints debugging statements to the console to help you see what's happening with your HTTP requests

-**Opaque** adds an "Opaque" value to the HTTP request.
+**/middleware/opaque.go** adds an "Opaque" value to the HTTP request.
 This should not be required under most circumstances.

 ## Writing Custom Middleware
 It's easy to write additional, custom middleware for your project.
 Just follow the samples in the `/middleware` folder, and pass in any object that follows the `Middleware` interface.